ellipsis/ellipsis-tpm/README.md

 it!

 #### Uninstalling plugins
-- Remove from your config file of comment out.
+- Remove from your config file or comment out.
 - Press `prefix + alt + u` or run `ellipsis-tpm clean` in your terminal

 Remove a specific plugin?
 Run `ellipsis-tpm uninstall <plugin_name>`.